CloudReactor/cloudreactor-procwrapper/README.md

 or fetch secrets, you can use offline mode, in which case no CloudReactor API key is required.
-But CloudReactor offers a free tier so we hope you [sign up](https://dash.cloudreactor.io/signup) or a free account to enable monitoring and/or management.
+But CloudReactor offers a free tier so we hope you [sign up](https://dash.cloudreactor.io/signup) for a free account to enable monitoring and/or management.

 If you want CloudReactor to be able to start your Tasks, you should use the [Cloudreactor AWS Setup Wizard](https://github.com/CloudReactor/cloudreactor-aws-setup-wizard)